Free shipping on orders over 50€ up to 500g

 Opalescence

-It is the milky transparency of certain fine stones such as Moonstone, Opal, Rose Quartz and Chalcedony.
+The milky transparency of certain gemstones such as Moonstone, Opal, Rose Quartz and Chalcedony.

 P